step28011/Agy/README.md

 # Agy
-Два крутые предложения. Они полное AGY
+Two cool offers.
+They are full AGY